niB-gnaW/FLApy2023/README.md

 ## General description
-Forest Light Analyzer python package (FLApy) is a python package for assessing light availability（LA） condition and analysing Light availability Heterogeneity at any observers within forest using Airborne Laser Scanning data and analysis the change or heterogeneity of LA over spatial scale.
+Forest Light Analyzer python package (FLApy) is a python package for assessing light availability（LAv） condition and analysing Light availability Heterogeneity at any observers within forest using Airborne Laser Scanning data and analysis the change or heterogeneity of LAv over spatial scale.
 At the same time, FLApy can also be used to analysing the Light Availability Heterogeneity (LAH) of forest, and calculate a series of indicators to describe the 3D LAH of forest at different spatial scales.